influxdata/docs-v2/content/v2.0/collect-data/scraper-quickstart.md

 >
 >If you missed the change to select Quick Start or you want to learn how to configure a scraper yourself, see [Scrape data using the /metrics endpoint](influxdb/v2.0/collect-data/scraper-endpoint/).

-## Use **Quick Start** to collect InfluxDB metrics
+## Use Quick Start to collect InfluxDB metrics

 When you start InfluxDB 2.0 for the first time, you are guided to configure a user, an organization, and a bucket (see [Set up InfluxDB](/v2.0/get-started/#setup-influxdb)).
 After completing the setup, the next page displays "Let's start collecting data!" and three options.

 On this page, click **Quick Start**.
-The following message appears in a popup alert:
+The following message briefly appears in a pop-up alert:

-`The InfluxDB Scraper has been configured for http://localhost:9999/metrics.`
+"The InfluxDB Scraper has been configured for http://localhost:9999/metrics."

 Behind the scenes, here's what happened:

 1. InfluxDB 2.0 configured a scraper named "InfluxDB Scraper."

-  * The target URL points to the `/metrics` HTTP endpoint of your local InfluxDB instance: http://localhost:9999/metrics.
+  * The target URL points to the `/metrics` HTTP endpoint of your local InfluxDB instance: `http://localhost:9999/metrics`.
 The `/metrics` HTTP endpoint monitors your InfluxDB instance, collects metrics from it, and provides the data in the [Prometheus data format](https://prometheus.io/docs/instrumenting/exposition_formats/).
-  * The bucket configured to collect the scraped data is the initial bucket that you named previously in [Set up InfluxDB](/v2.0/get-started/#setup-influxdb).
+  * InfluxDB stores the scraped data in the default bucket created in [the initial setup procedure](/v2.0/get-started/#setup-influxdb).

 2. The InfluxDB Scraper immediately started collecting InfluxDB data and writing it into your bucket.